-Flatulence is a medical term for releasing gas from the digestive system through the anus.
-It is also commonly known as farting, passing wind, or having gas.
+Commonly known as farting, passing wind, or having gas, flatulence is a medical term for releasing gas from the digestive system through the anus.
 It occurs when gas collects inside the digestive system, and is a normal process.

 Gas collects in two main ways.
-First, when you swallow air during eating or drinking, oxygen and nitrogen collect in the digestive tract.
+Swallowing air while you eat or drink can cause oxygen and nitrogen to collect in the digestive tract.
 Second, as you digest food, digestive gases such as hydrogen, methane, and carbon dioxide collect.
-Either case can cause flatulence.
+Either method can cause flatulence.

-Flatulence is very common, and it is estimated that a man will naturally pass wind between 14 and 25 times a day.
-A woman will pass gas between seven and 12 times per day.
-If you pass wind more frequently than this on a regular basis, you could be suffering from excessive flatulence, which has a number of causes.
+Flatulence is very common.
+We all accumulate gas in our digestive system.
+The Mayo Clinic estimates that most people pass gas about 10 times a day.
+If you pass wind more frequently than this on a regular basis, you could have excessive flatulence, which has a number of causes.

-It is natural to swallow air throughout the day, normally during eating and drinking.
-Typically, only a small amount of air is swallowed.
-If you frequently swallow more air, you may find that you suffer from excessive flatulence.
+It’s natural to swallow air throughout the day, normally during eating and drinking.
+Typically, you’ll only swallow a small amount of air.
+If you frequently swallow more air, you may find that you experience excessive flatulence.
+It may also cause burping.

 Reasons that you may swallow more air than normal include chewing gum, smoking, sucking on objects such as pen tops, drinking carbonated drinks, and eating too quickly.